LumiFae/Timers/README.md

 Decide which version of Timers you are using, if you are using RueI, then use Timers-RueI.dll.
 If you are using HintServiceMeow then use Timers-HSM.dll.

-If you are using neither, I recommend RueI, if you don't already have RueI on your server installed, you can get it from [here](https://github.com/pawslee/RueI/releases/latest), download the latest release and put it in the dependencies folder.
+If you are using neither, I recommend RueI, if you don't already have RueI on your server installed, you can get it from [here](https://github.com/pawslee/RueI/releases/latest).

 Put the downloaded plugin file inside your EXILED/Plugins folder, and if using RueI, then put the RueI.dll inside EXILED/Plugins/dependencies.